Most small businesses are working with a limited marketing budget and few in-house resources, so they are always looking for cheap marketing ideas.

 Repurposing your content is an effective way to get more mileage out of the content that you do have.

 Rather than having a team member spend time making new content, you can recycle or repurpose existing content.

-When you develop new digital marketing campaigns, consider what existing content you can use to help make the campaign a success.
+When you develop a new digital marketing campaign, consider what existing content you can use to help make the campaign a success.